-Calculation scope: Futaba (Consolidated; Head Office and manufacturing sites) Scope 1: Direct CO: emissions from fuel use (energy-derived) Ministry of the Environment: List of calculation methods and emission factors / Factors to be used for the calculation of greenhouse gas emissions in FY2023

-Gases are calculated based on the standard ambient temperature and pressure

-GATP: 25°C, 1 bar).

-Scope 2: Indirect CO: emissions associated with use of electricity purchased For electric power in Japan, the adjusted emission factors of the List of Emission Factors by Electric Utility (for the 2024 submission) were used.
-For electric power from overseas, emission factors based on contracts with electric power suppliers or country-specific emission factors from IEA Conversion Factors 2023 were the inflow of underground water in a pit excavation accompanied with the introduction of new
+<Calculation criteria for CO2 emissions in FY2023> Calculation scope: Futaba (Consolidated; Head Office and manufacturing sites) Scope 1: Direct CO2 emissions from fuel use (energy-derived) Ministry of the Environment: List of calculation methods and emission factors / Factors to be used for the calculation of greenhouse gas emissions in FY2023 Gases are calculated based on the standard ambient temperature and pressure (SATP: 25°C, 1 bar).
+Scope 2: Indirect CO2 emissions associated with use of electricity purchased For electric power in Japan, the adjusted emission factors of the List of Emission Factors by Electric Utility (for the 2024 submission) were used.
+For electric power from overseas: emission factors haved on contracts with electric power from overseas, emission factors based on contracts with electric power suppliers concerning or reason reactors based on contracts with electric power suppliers or country-specific emission factors from IEA Conversion Factors 2023 were used.

-Emissions from renewable energy use is calculated with the CO2 emission factor
+Emissions from renewable energy use is calculated with the CO2 emission factor set at zero